picrin-scheme/picrin/docs/libs.rst

 (picrin dictionary)
 -------------------

-Symbol to Object table.
+Object-to-object table.
 Internally it is implemented on hash-table.
+Equivalence is tested with equal? procedure.

 Note that dictionary is not a weak map; if you are going to make a highly memory-consuming program with dictionaries, you should know that dictionaries keep their bound objects and never let them free until you explicitly deletes bindings.